Topologically-based fractional diffusion and emergent dynamics with short-range interactions: Further extensions and discussion

 Since the pre-factor $(\rho(x)+\rho(y))$ is uniformly bounded from above and below this supplies the energy inequality analogous to \eqref{e:eneq}.
-We now have all ingredients for a direct application of \thm{t:alignrate} (with $\b=0$) to the density equation.
-This finishes the argument.
+We have all ingredients for a direct application of \thm{t:alignrate} (with $\b=0$) to the continuity equation and we conclude

+\begin{remark}({\bf About} $\tau=n$).
+We make another remark concerning the apparent threshold value of $\tau=n$.
+Clearly from \eqref{e:ralg}, if $\tau \geq n$, then $\rho \geq \frac{1}{1+t}$ is the weakest assumption under which the theorem holds, while for $\tau<n$ a more stringent bound on $\rho$ is required.
+This can be explained by the fact the the density on the bottom of $\phi$ needs to compensate the density on the top inside the diffusion term.
+Even more vividly the condition manifests itself after taking limit as $\a \to 2$.
+Such limits are standard in the elliptic theory and we will not provide many details here.
+One can verify the following: